manastalukdar/manastalukdar.github.io/website/blog/2019/04/13/pi-world-2019-san-francisco-brief-summary/readme.md

 first-published-on: 2019-04-13
 last-updated-on: 2019-04-13
 meta:
  description: "PI World 2019 in San Francisco had a certain focus on cloud and edge.
-Customer were very interested in the edge solutions and the keynote demo helped drive some of that interest."
+Customer were very interested in solutions for both domains and the keynote demo helped drive some of that interest."
 excerpt: "I was at PI World 2019 in San Francisco last week.
 It was hectic, but also quite interesting seeing the industrial software domain veer towards cloud and edge."
 ---